 The 1980s was an awesome time to be a gay kid with a single mom.
 There was positive reinforcement all around us!
-Dynasty, Pee-Wee’s Playhouse, Facts of Life, jelly bracelets…and, with the advent of cable television and mall culture, no matter where we lived, our fingers were on the pulse of everything!
-Amidst all that delicious consumerism, the whipped cream on the Entenmann’s danish of 1980s gay boy culture was the advent of the two Coreys (Feldman and Haim, respectively).
+Dynasty, Pee-Wee’s Playhouse, Facts of Life, jelly bracelets…and, with the advent of cable television and mall culture, no matter where we lived, our chubby little fingers were on the pulse of everything!
+Amidst all that delicious capitalism, the whipped cream on the Entenmann’s danish of 1980s gay boy culture was the advent of the two Coreys (Feldman and Haim, respectively).

 Once upon a time, a white gay named Joel Schumacher was an assistant to the wardrobe people on The Wiz.
 That’s a great job.
 Anyone who has a Wiz credit on their IMBD page to has me at hello.

 Joel Schumacher went on to make a slew of fair-to-middling movies in the years following his work with Miss Ross, but he also made some good ones.

 Flatliners is one of the tightest thrillers ever made (I'm a sucker for a good DP).
 St. Elmo’s Fire, a film indelibly trapped in the year it was made for all time, answered the question “what happened to The Breakfast Club after graduation?” - it also features an extended montage wherein Demi Moore trys to kill herself by leaving the windows open on a cold day.
 If that’s not extreme gay behavior, I don’t know what it!
 I’m even in the minority of people who think that Batman and Robin was an impressionist meditation on excess and a better film than Christopher Nolan's Batman Begins.